neumino/thinky/documentation/schemas.md

     - `enum` (optional): An array of _strings_ that represent all the possible values for this fields. the document as context.
     - `validator`: A function that will be used to validate a field before saving the document.
-    The context is set to the current field.
     The function should return `true` if the field is valid, `false` otherwise.
+The function can also throw an error.
 - An object that is a valid schema.
 - An array with one of the previous types.